renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

         Normally, this is an equal blending; however, under some circumstances – particularly if the target is unwilling – the two minds might fight for dominance over the Gestalt.
-Treat this as an opposed WIL \* 3 check, with the winner gaining dominance, and thereafter being able to direct the actions of the gestalt.
+Treat this as an opposed WIL&times;3 check, with the winner gaining dominance, and thereafter being able to direct the actions of the gestalt.
       - The gestalt mind has access to the skills, knowledge and memories of both individuals.
 The gestalt mind will also express